The Artist Salon

-Join us for an informal discussion with Artistic Director Emily Molnar and our collaborators; moderated by David Allison.
+Join us for an informal discussion with Artistic Director Emily Molnar and our collaborators.
 Learn about how the artists develop a work and how it is then shaped from inception to production!

-October 29, 2018 – Thomas McManus and Emily Molnar, with David Allison
+October 29, 2018 – Thomas McManus (stager for Enemy in the Figure) and Emily Molnar, with David Allison

 *NEW* 6:00 – 6:45 pm